Skip to main content

 • Atomic writes with recovery files prevent data corruption

-• File permissions restrict database access to your user account
+• File permissions restrict database and config access to your user account (0o600)

 • No plaintext secrets in configuration files